bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-7.md

 # 4.11 Test USB OTG

 This example demonstrates use of the USB OTG(J7) interface of the development board to simulate a specified file or device as a Gadget device.
-It provided as a storage device to the HOST device.
+It works as a storage device to the HOST device.

 - Operation steps on board: